 A non-forfeitable pension commitment exists in favor of the CEO of ATOSS Software AG, Munich, which is classified as a defined benefits plan.
-Pursuant to this plan, pension payments the tax authority, the tax paid is recognized as a part of the manufacturing cost of the asset will commence when the recipient reaches the age of 65 and will be paid for life.
+Pursuant to this plan, pension payments will commence when the recipient reaches the age of 65 and will be paid for life.
 To cover this pension commitment the company has arranged pension liability insurance cover with insurers who enjoy positive ratings and assigned the entitlements arising therefrom with the result that since financial year 2005 the attributable fair value of the assets of the plan deriving from the pension liability insurance policies are netted against the benefit obligation.